 The Console window gives access to the output of application’s log.
-It should be your first destination in case of error or unexpected behavior to check if a plugin emitted a informational/warning/error message.
+It should be your first destination in case of error or unexpected behavior in order to check if a plugin emitted some warning or error message.

-It also gives you an interactive access to the embedded Python interpreter.
+It also gives you an interactive access to the embedded Python interpreter and Keypirinha‘s API.

 Keypirinha allows the code source of its packages to be modified at runtime by automatically reloading them every time a modification is done.

 The InstanceID number is an unsigned integer internally managed by the application and assigned at runtime to each package, each time they are (re)loaded.

 It is also used to ensure only the latest instance of a given package has write access to its section of the Catalog.

 - An item is the data unit of the Catalog (Keypirinha‘s internal database).
 It is a simple data structure, created by the plugins, that has some properties like a display name (label), a category (File, URL, Command Line, ...), a reference to the parent plugin, etc...

 The L(a)unchBox is the main window of Keypirinha, from which you can make a search and launch the selected item.
 It can be opened by pressing the

 More info in the First steps chapter.

 A Package is a container of one or several plugins that represent a single feature, or a set of related features.